steven-isbell/vanillajs-projects/vanilla-mouse-party/README.md

 ### Summary

-In this step, we'll setup our application by declaring a new event listener and assigning the functionality.
-We want to listen for any keypress that occurs anywhere on our page.
-For this, we need to attach an event to the window.
+In this step, we'll add a way for our application to `listen` for the mouse to move.
+We'll then capture the mouse position each time the mouse is moved so we know where to place our dots.

 ### Instructions

 * Open `index.html`.
-* Locate the opening and closing `script` tags.
-* In between the `script tags` declare a new event listener on our window object and provide it two arguments, the event to listen for and the handler to fire once that event has occured.
+* Beneath our `getRandomNumber` function, add a new event listener.
+    * The listener should be attached to the window.
+    * It should listen for the `mousemove` event.
+        * Attaching to the `window` and listening for `mousemove` will allow us to fire a callback function anytime the mouse is moved in the browser window.
+    * Add a callback function to the listener.
-    * Add a single argument to the handler that will represent our `event`
+        * The callback should receive a single argument that represents the `event` object.
-    * The `event` argument is implicitly passed with information about the keypress event that occurred.
+        * The `event` object will contain information regarding the `mousemove` event, specifically the coordinates of our mouse.
-    * One piece of information that will be passed along will be the `keyCode` of the key that was pressed.
-    * This `keyCode` will correlate with the `data-key` attribute assigned to our poylgons and audio tags.
+        * Update the x and y values of our `mousePosition` object with the `pageX` and `pageY` respectively, of the `event`.
+        * Feel free to console log the event values to see what happens when you move the mouse.
+* We now know, programatically the location of our mouse.
+Now we can add items to follow it!

 ### Solution